ruiqi7/repentance-part-1/README.md

 ### 5.4 Music

 The music is rather simplistic tonally, typically consisting of low tones.
 This may build into something more intense as the time progresses.
-Additionally, intense music may be included for when the monster has been encountered with the player or if the monster is engaged in pursuing the player.
+Additionally, intense music may be included for when the monster has encountered the player or is engaged in pursuing the player.

-Stylistic examples of intended Game music:
+Stylistic examples of intended game music:

 [Roaming](./Audio/atmosphere.wav)